Statics

 🟦 12.5 Pascal's Law

 We use Pascal's Law to compute the static fluid pressure at a specified depth.
-Pascal's Law applies to incompressible fluids (like water).
+Pascal's Law only applies to incompressible fluids (like water).
 It isn't applicable to compressible fluids (like gases).

-Pascal's Law states that fluid pressure is a function of just two parameters: (1) the weight density (𝛄), and (2) the head (or height) above the point, measuring straight up to the surface of the fluid.
+Pascal's Law states that fluid pressure is a function of two parameters: (1) the weight density (𝛄), and (2) the head (or height) above the point, measuring straight up to the surface of the fluid.

 p = fluid pressure at a depth (or at a point) = 𝛄h